vserova/book/pages/ch_app.md

 #### Initialize the client API

-Initializing the <span class="nctnt ncbi-app">NetCache</span> API is extremely easy - simply create a <span class="nctnt ncbi-class">CNetCacheAPI</span> or <span class="nctnt ncbi-class">CNetICacheClient</span> object, selecting the constructor that automatically configures the API based on the application registry.
+Initializing the **NetCache** API is extremely easy - simply create a `CNetCacheAPI` or `CNetICacheClient` object, selecting the constructor that automatically configures the API based on the application registry.
 Then, define the client name in the application registry using the `client` entry in the `[netcache_api]` section.
 The client name should be unique if the data is application-specific, or it can be shared by two or more applications that need to access the same data.
 The client name is added to AppLog entries, so it is helpful to indicate the application in this string.

 For example, put this in your source code: